ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### invalidateAll

-When `invalidateAll` is `true` and a successful validation result is returned from the server, the page will be invalidated and the load function will run.
+When `invalidateAll` is `true` (the default) and a successful validation result is returned from the server, the page will be invalidated and the load functions will run again.
+A login form takes advantage of this, directly updating user information on the page.

 ### resetForm

-Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means _going back to the initial state of the form data_, which usually is the form data in `PageData`.
-This may not be exactly what you want, in which case you can use [an event](/concepts/events) to clear the form instead.
+Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means _going back to the initial state of the form data_, which usually is what you initially sent to the client in `PageData`.
+If this isn't what you want, you can use [an event](/concepts/events) to set `$form` and `$tainted` directly.

 ## When to change the defaults?

 Quite rarely!
 If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.

 For <a href="/concepts/multiple-forms">multiple forms</a> on the same page, use `options.id` to prevent forms from reacting on `$page`, instead of setting `applyAction` to `false`, though if you have events triggered that will invalidate the page, it may be the solution.